Iowa and Nebraska

 A initial planning document for the full corridor was completed in 2013.

-Iowa received federal funds in 2011 to launch a starter service to Iowa City, but has chosen not to persue that service.
-Illinois is working with Iowa Interstate to get the first segment from Chicago to Moline completed.
+Iowa received federal funds in 2011 to launch a starter service to Iowa City, but has chosen not to pursue that service.
+The first segment from Chicago to Moline has stalled.

 Cedar Rapids